paul-blackwell/movie-search-docs-/docs/unit-3.md

 ```

+###  Creating our actions

+Next we need to create the `addToFavorites` action using the `createAction` function in `actions/favoritesActions.js` file.
+We don't necessary need to have our actions in a separate file as we could  have them in the same file as `favoritesReducer.js` (favoritesReducer.js is covered in the next section) however, if we had a lot of actions it may be tidier to have them in their own file.

 ### Creating a Redux State Slice

-Now in `reducers/favorites/favoritesSlice.js` lets set our favoritesSlice.
+In our `reducers/favorites/favoritesReducer.js` file lets set up our favoritesReducer.
 First lets add our `initialState` witch is an object with the key `value` that is an empty array.
 Now lets make our `favoritesSlice`:

 > createSlice(): accepts an object of reducer functions, a slice name, and an initial state value, and automatically generates a slice reducer with corresponding action creators and action types.